 FEEDING: A puppy should be fed 3 times per day for the first 4 months if possible; after that, you can switch to 2 meals per day.
 An 8 week old labrador puppy normally eats between 2 1/2 to 3 cups of food per day.
 As he gets into the rapid growth stage of 3-8 months, you will need to progressively increase the amount of food, read the directions on your dog food of choice.

 VACCINATIONS: Your puppy has received its first series of "5 way" (Parvovirus ,Canine Distemper, Parainfluenza & Adenovirus type 2) puppy vaccination and was wormed several times, mainly once every other week until at least 8 weeks old.
 It is important that your dog be protected against distemper and Parvo.
 We do not “over vaccinate”.
 We follow the recommendations of a trusted vet for vaccinations necessary for our area, such as for Lyme disease in areas with deer ticks.
 Too many shots are neither necessary nor good for the health of our pets.
 We boost rabies shots every 3 years after the 1 year booster.
-We boost 5 way shots every 3 years as well- after the 1 year booster.
+We boost 5 way shots every year for the first 5 years.